naoko/naoko.github.io/_posts/2018-10-15-how-to-install-python-ubuntu.md

 ./configure --prefix /usr/local --enable-optimizations make sudo make install
+# OR if you want to skip creating the python link then:
+sudo make altinstall
 ```

 in case you want to remove and re-install it again cause some software